 Both Esther and Hannah are working as Tailoress’, whilst the only other worker is Hyman who has become a Cabinet Maker.
 They occupy two rooms in the house, but they are not the only occupants of the house.
 There is one room where Minnie Oclauick and her Traveller son Simon live, and the other room houses George and Mary Day.
 George is listed as an employer and a Tailor, which lends itself to the possibility of Hannah and Esther working for him.

 It is also worth noting the ages of some of the children is not correct.

-The family’s next known address is 22 Fullbourne Street and can be found on my Grandmother’s birth certificate.
+The family’s next known address is 22 Fullbourne Street and can be found on my grandmother’s birth certificate.
 Esther had gone to New York in September 1906 and returned pregnant in 1907.
-My Grandmother, Eva Lichtenstein, became Hannah’s first grandchild on 7th June 1907 (25th Sivan 5667).
+My grandmother, Eva Lichtenstein, became Hannah’s first grandchild when she was born on 7th June 1907 (25th Sivan 5667).

 1 Regal Place, Old Montague Street

 When Louis married Annie Levy at the East London Synagogue in 1910, they were both living at 1 Regal Place.
-This is an address my Mum told me about as she also lived there with her parents and Hannah when she was very young.
-Hannah must have moved to 1 Regal Place sometime after Eva was born in 1907, and before Louis and Annie’s wedding in September 1910.
+This is an address my Mum told me about as she also lived there with her parents, and Hannah when she was very young.
+Hannah had moved to 1 Regal Place sometime after Eva was born in 1907, and before Louis and Annie’s wedding in September 1910.